open-sdr/openwifi/doc/app_notes/csi.md

   The X is the register index, and the Y is the value in hex format.
 The remaining "w", "h" and "h" should be kept untouched.
   - To turn on conditional capture, X should be 1.
 For Y: bit11~bit0 should be 001(hex), bit12: on/off of FC match, bit13: on/off of addr1 match, bit14 : on/off of addr2 match.
 Examples:
   ```
-  Turn on FC match:
+  Turn on FC only match:
   ./side_ch_ctl wh1h1001

-  Turn on addr2 (source address) match:
+  Turn on addr2 (source address) only match:
   ./side_ch_ctl wh1h4001

-  Turn on FC and addr1 (target address) match:
+  Turn on both FC and addr1 (target address) match:
   ./side_ch_ctl wh1h3001

   Turn off conditional capture (all packets will be captured):
   ./side_ch_ctl wh1h0001
   ```
-  - To specify the condition matching target:
+  - To specify the condition matching target (when that type of match is turned on by above command):
   ```
   Specify the FC matching target:
   ./side_ch_ctl wh5hY